In this review, we go over zoos and aquariums in Israel. Then we will list the top ten. Also, we will talk about wildlife.

 Note: the table is ordered by the number of reviews.

 I agree with most of the ratings.
 And I would draw the line at around 4.
-Meaning, I would probably not visit places that got a rating below 4.
+This means I would probably not visit places with a rating below 4.
 But remember that some of these places might get a low rating because of a restaurant or a hotel on their premises.
 On the other hand, a site can get a high score due to its attractions for young kids, which might not be relevant to you.
 Thus, in any case, I would suggest checking the guides to the desired animal attractions before visiting them.

 Aquariums in Israel